tpascarella/sr50/docs/investing/investing-strategy.md

 - [Gold and other precious metals](gold.md)
 - [Guns and ammunition](guns.md)

-## Do Not Call Attention to Yourself
+## Do Not Draw Attention to Yourself

-Openly talking about your assets or flaunting your money can make you a target for assault, robbery, or worse.
-Do not disclose how much you are worth to anyone unless you take extreme precaution.
-You don't know what that person is capable of, how desperate they may be for cash, or anyone else they might tell.
+Openly talking about your assets or flaunting your money can make you a target for assault, robbery, or a gold digging spouse.

-:::tip
+:::danger Don't become a target

-Look poor to stay rich is 100% true.
+Do not carelessly disclose how much you are worth.
+You don't know what that person is capable of, how desperate they may be for cash, or who they might tell.

 :::